Edward Everett: Last years

-In the wake of the election of Abraham Lincoln, seven Southern states began seriously debating secession.
+In the wake of the election of Abraham Lincoln, seven, later eleven Southern states began seriously debating secession.
 Everett was an active participant in advancing the unsuccessful Crittenden Compromise in a last-ditch attempt to avoid war during the early months of 1861.
 When the American Civil War broke out in April 1861, he became an active supporter of the Union cause.
 He did not at first think highly of Lincoln, but came to support him as the war progressed.
 In 1861 and 1862 Everett toured the Northern states, lecturing on the causes of the war, and also wrote on behalf of the Union cause for the New York Ledger.
 Proposals were put forward that Everett serve as a roving ambassador in Europe to counter Confederate diplomatic initiatives, but these were never brought to fruition.

-In November 1863, when the military cemetery at Gettysburg, Pennsylvania, was dedicated, Everett, by then widely renowned as the finest orator in the country, was invited to be the featured speaker.
+In November 1863, when Gettysburg National Cemetery was dedicated, Everett, by then widely renowned as the finest orator in the country, was invited to be the featured speaker.
 In his two-hour formal oration he compared the Battle of Gettysburg to battles of antiquity such as Marathon, and spoke about how opposing sides in previous civil wars (such as the War of the Roses and the Thirty Years' War) were able to reconcile their differences afterward.
 Everett's oration was followed by the now far more famous Gettysburg Address of President Lincoln.
 For his part, Everett was deeply impressed by the concise speech and wrote to Lincoln noting "I should be glad if I could flatter myself that I came as near to the central idea of the occasion, in two hours, as you did in two minutes."
 In the 1864 election, Everett supported Lincoln, serving as a presidential elector from Massachusetts for the Republicans.

 Death

 On January 9, 1865, at the age of 70, Everett spoke at a public meeting in Boston to raise funds for the southern poor in Savannah.
-At that meeting he caught a cold, which turned into pneumonia four days later by testifying for three hours in a civil dispute concerning property he owned in Winchester, Massachusetts.
+At that meeting he caught a cold, which turned into pneumonia four days later, after he had testified for three hours in a civil dispute concerning property he owned in Winchester, Massachusetts.
 Everett wrote a letter to the publishers N. A. & R. A. the morning of his death, in which he said: "I have been very ill."
 He died in Boston on January 15, and was interred at Mount Auburn Cemetery in Cambridge.